Jasset Ormsby-Gore, 7th Baron Harlech

-Jasset David Cody Ormsby-Gore, 7th Baron Harlech (born 1 July 1986), is a British hereditary peer and Conservative member of the House of Lords.
-He has been serving as a Lord in Waiting since September 2022.
+Jasset David Cody Ormsby-Gore, 7th Baron Harlech, Baron Harlech of Glyn Cywarch (born 1 July 1986), is a British hereditary peer and Conservative member of the House of Lords.
+He served as a Lord in Waiting from September 2022 to July 2024.

+In May 2026, it was announced that Harlech was to be given one of 26 new life peerages, returning him to the House of Lords after the coming into force of the House of Lords (Hereditary Peers) Act 2026.

 Personal life

 Harlech is a great-great-great-grandson of Robert Gascoyne-Cecil, 3rd Marquess of Salisbury, who served as British prime minister.
 His father was Francis Ormsby-Gore, 6th Baron Harlech, a Conservative peer, and his mother is Amanda Ormsby-Gore (née Grieve), a creative consultant and writer.
 Due to his father's mental health issues, he describes his mother raising him and his sister "essentially as a single parent".

 Harlech was educated at Eton College.
-He studied graphic design at Central Saint Martins art school, graduating with a Bachelor of Arts (BA) degree in 2008.
+He studied graphic design at Central Saint Martins art school, graduating with a bachelor's degree in 2008.

 Harlech married Canadian Ida Lai in August 2024 at Islington Town Hall.

 House of Lords

 Harlech sought election as a Liberal Democrat peer in 2017 "in order to stand for equality and progress".

 Harlech became a member of the House in July 2021, being elected in a hereditary peers' by-election by the whole House.
 He took the oath on 22 July 2021.
 He made his maiden speech on 28 October 2021 during a debate on the Land Use Framework; talking about his father, being an army reservist, his life before joining the Lords and his love of the countryside.

 He was the youngest member of the House of Lords from July 2021 to July 2023.